Gear, multi-color

 3. Activate

-Insight is powerful—but action makes it stick.
+Insight is powerful, but action makes it stick.
 Frank calls this taking “micro-yeses.”
 Instead of setting massive goals, start with one tiny step.
 For Rebecca, this meant enjoying five quiet minutes with her morning coffee before opening her inbox—and keeping her knitting supplies by the couch, a reminder that rest and creativity matter too.

-Decoding the Inner Critic
+Working with the Inner Critic

 Small Shifts, Big Impact